-Summer meets fall with Roasted Butternut Squash and Tomato Soup!
-Fresh tomatoes and butternut squash is roasted and then pureed for a comforting and healthy soup.
+Summer meets fall with Roasted Butternut Squash Tomato Soup!
+Fresh tomatoes and butternut squash is roasted and then pureed for a comforting and healthy soup recipe.

-I was torn between butternut squash soup and tomato soup the other day.
+I was torn between a creamy butternut squash soup recipe and tomato soup recipe the other day.
 I had couple of butternuts from Trader Joe’s and also had a sack full of some beautiful tomatoes from my CSA that weren’t going to last much longer.
 So I did the obvious, and I decided to combine the two and make one delicious soup.
-Roasted Butternut Squash Tomato Soup is one that I’ve been making for years, and it is so satisfying, full of flavor, and healthy!
+Roasted Butternut Squash Tomato Soup is one that I’ve been making for years, and is one of my favorite soup recipes!
+It is so satisfying, full of flavor, and healthy!

 This butternut squash and tomato soup is one of those soups that you put minimal work into and the end product is much tastier than you would expect.

 Prep the vegetables.
 To start, peel the butternut squash and then cut in half the lengthwise.
 Scoop out the seeds in the squash and then cut the squash halves into cubes.
 For the tomatoes, cut them into large chunks.
 Cut the onions into half and quarters for large onion chunks.
 The carrots are peeled and then chopped into 1″ pieces.

 Roast the vegetables.
 Divide the vegetables between two baking sheets and toss them with the dried herbs, olive oil, salt, and pepper.
 Roasted vegetables have so much great flavor, as the process of roasting cooks them and also brings out their flavor.
 Roast the vegetables at 425 degrees for 40-45 minutes.

 Puree.
 After the vegetables are roasted, simply puree the mixture in a blender or food processor or with an immersion blender or hand blender with some vegetable broth and Greek yogurt and voila!
 Soup.